chen-ky/GrammarCompiler/limitfuzzer/README.md

 #### Build and run in a container
 1. Build the container with `podman build -t limit-fuzzer ./`
 2. Run the container with `podman run -it --rm --name limit-fuzzer limit-fuzzer`
+    * If you want provide the program with random bytes from stdin, run the program with the `--stdin-read` flag. `podman run -i --rm --name limit-fuzzer limit-fuzzer --stdin-read < /dev/urandom`

 ## Resources